fseoane/pulpo/README.md

 - ntfy server url and port
 - ntfy topics to be subscribed

-pulpo.conf file looks like this
+Configuration file pulpo.conf looks like this:

                 [config]
                 tray_icon=""pulpo-green-64x64.png"